 In the Local Court at

-In the matter of the Health Act 1911, and in the matter of an application by the Commissioner for Public Health (or the (a) Local Health Authority) for an order for sale of land.
+In the matter of the Health Act 1911, and in the matter of an application by the CEO (or the (a) Local Health Authority) for an order for sale of land.

-The Commissioner of Public Health (or the (a) Local Health Authority) having on the…………day of , 19……., made application to me, the magistrate exercising jurisdiction in the above-mentioned Local Court, for an order for sale of all that piece of land being (b)…………………. under and in accordance with Section 372 of the Health Act 1911, and the regulations thereunder for the purpose of enforcing a charge registered against the said land under the said Act and regulations on the day of , 19………, and numbered (c)……………………. in favour of the said Commissioner of Public Health (or the said (a) Local Health Authority) for the sum of dollars and…………..cents, and having satisfied me that the said charge is duly registered against the said land and that the sum of dollars and…………..cents is still owing and unpaid, and that the requirements of the said Act and regulations in relation to the making of the said application have been duly complied with, it is hereby ordered that the said land namely all that piece of land being (b) be sold by the bailiff of the Local Court held at but so that such sale shall be conducted in accordance with the regulations relating thereto made under the Health Act 1911, and that the amount to be paid to the said Commissioner of Public Health (or the said (a) Local Health Authority) out of the proceeds arising from the sale of the said land in pursuance of this order in satisfaction of the said charge against the said land shall be the sum of dollars and…………..cents being the amount of the said charge together with the sum of dollars and…………..cents being the fees and charges incurred in connection with the registration of the said charge and together also with the further sum of dollars and…………..cents being the fees and charges paid and incurred by the said Commissioner of Public Health (or the said (a) Local Health Authority) in connection with the said application and the obtaining of this order.
+The CEO (or the (a) Local Health Authority) having on the…………day of , 19……., made application to me, the magistrate exercising jurisdiction in the above-mentioned Local Court, for an order for sale of all that piece of land being (b)…………………. under and in accordance with Section 372 of the Health Act 1911, and the regulations thereunder for the purpose of enforcing a charge registered against the said land under the said Act and regulations on the day of , 19………, and numbered (c)……………………. in favour of the said CEO (or the said (a) Local Health Authority) for the sum of dollars and…………..cents, and having satisfied me that the said charge is duly registered against the said land and that the sum of dollars and…………..cents is still owing and unpaid, and that the requirements of the said Act and regulations in relation to the making of the said application have been duly complied with, it is hereby ordered that the said land namely all that piece of land being (b) be sold by the bailiff of the Local Court held at but so that such sale shall be conducted in accordance with the regulations relating thereto made under the Health Act 1911, and that the amount to be paid to the said CEO (or the said (a) Local Health Authority) out of the proceeds arising from the sale of the said land in pursuance of this order in satisfaction of the said charge against the said land shall be the sum of dollars and…………..cents being the amount of the said charge together with the sum of dollars and…………..cents being the fees and charges incurred in connection with the registration of the said charge and together also with the further sum of dollars and…………..cents being the fees and charges paid and incurred by the said CEO (or the said (a) Local Health Authority) in connection with the said application and the obtaining of this order.

 As witness my hand hereto set this………..day of , 19…….